robert-alfwar/markdown-cv/index.md

         - My work span across different domains as IoT, B2B, B2C, insurance companies, and education.
 Allowing me to leverage a wide range of skills and expertise.

     - **Backend Development**:
-        - Multiple NodeJS backend developer projects, both standalone and in AWS serverless architecture, utilizing frameworks such as OpenAPI, ElasticSearch, and ExpressJS.
+        - Multiple NodeJS backend developer projects, both standalone and in AWS serverless architecture, utilizing frameworks such as AWS SDK, ElasticSearch, and ExpressJS.
         - Python programming and scripting for various automation tasks and backend services.

     - **Cloud Technologies and DevOps**: